llucbrell/jaskit/readme.md

 > Java-Script-Interface for CLI

-Node module as a object factory.
-Ask in the console and Write the answers into a file in raw text.
+Node module as an object factory.
+Use it to ask in CLI and write the user's answers into a file.
 More or less, as npm init command.